 - People taking Xolair may have a higher risk of getting certain types of cancer.
 Discuss any questions or concerns with your doctor.

 - Some people at high risk for parasite infections have gotten a parasite infection after taking Xolair.
 Your doctor may test your stool to see if you have a parasite infection.
 Discuss any questions or concerns with your doctor.

 - Talk with your doctor or pharmacist about all of your asthma or hive medicines and how to use them.
 Do not start, stop, or change the dose of any asthma or hive medicine unless your doctor tells you to.

 - Xolair will not stop an asthma attack once one has already started.
-Be sure to carry a short-acting bronchodilator inhaler (eg, albuterol) with you at all times to treat any sudden, severe breathing problems.
+Be sure to carry a rescue inhaler (eg, albuterol) with you at all times to treat any sudden, severe breathing problems.
 If you have any questions about which medicines stop asthma attacks, check with your doctor or pharmacist.

 - The dosage for asthma is based on your body weight and blood level of IgE antibody, as well as your medical condition and response to therapy.
 Contact your doctor if you have a significant change in body weight during treatment.
 Your dose may need to be adjusted.

 - Some people using Xolair get fever; joint pain, stiffness, or swelling; muscle pain; swollen glands; or rash within 1 to 5 days after getting Xolair.
 Call your doctor right away if you have any of these symptoms.

 - Your symptoms may not get better right away after you take Xolair.
 It may take several months for Xolair to work.